qoala/InvisibleInc-CommunityBugFixes/README.md

 allows saving personal preferences over which fixes to enable.
 See [FIXES.md](FIXES.md) for details on individual fixes and their configuration options.

+If using the debug menu (config `DEV = true`), also install [Expanded Cheats](https://steamcommunity.com/sharedfiles/filedetails/?id=1808555330).
+It rewrites part of the debug menu to no longer rely on live reloading.

 ## Credits

 Individual fixes are written by various members of the Invisible Inc community.
 See